 County Clare: Home of the Cliffs of Moher

 County Clare is amazing and a drive through its narrow and windy roads with dramatic cliffs and picturesque seaside hills made us realize why many Irish people say “you haven’t seen Ireland if you haven’t seen the west coast.”
 Though this is also because many parts of the west were less influenced by the British and in some small towns Gaelic is still the first language of many locals.
 When driving on the seaside road south of Galway, there are a few amazing areas to stop before the Cliffs of Moher.
 You’ll know where based on the other cars pulled over!

 Upon arrival at the cliffs, parking is easy and the cost is €6 ($8.50 US) per person in the vehicle.
 There is a visitor center where you can buy snacks, drinks and get additional information on the area.
 For those that don’t wish to have access to the visitors center, you can be dropped off at a pedestrian access to visit the cliffs for free.
 The photos can tell the rest of the story on why the Cliffs of Moher are the most visited attraction in Ireland, with around 1 million visitors per year.

-Need help planning a trip to beautiful Ireland?
-Email email@example.com as I help organize awesome itineraries for the Emerald Island!
+Have questions about planning a trip to Ireland?
+Email me at email@example.com as I help personally tailor great itineraries for the Emerald Island!